-In the July 1, 2015 actuarial valuation, the projected unit credit was used as the actuarial cost method, and the five year average of market value was used as the asset valuation method for the retirement systems.
+In the July 1, 2016 actuarial valuation, the date of the most recent actuarial valuation, the projected unit credit was used as the actuarial cost method, and the five year average of market value was used as the asset valuation method for the retirement systems.
 The actuarial assumptions included (a) 7.65% for investment rate of return for PERS and (b) changes to projected salary increases applied through the year 2026 of 1.65-5.15 percent based on age for PERS.